rockbarato/FFLaunchImages/README.md

 FFLaunchImages is a Sketch Template containing all the splashes you need for your *Next Killer iOS App*.
 The template also has Splashes for both iPhone and iPad devices.
 Portrait and Landscape modes too!

+Also you can download from [SketchAppSources](http://www.sketchappsources.com/free-source/1122-ios-splash-launcher-template-sketch-freebie-resource.html).

 Feel free to share.

-Also you can download from [SketchAppSources](http://www.sketchappsources.com/free-source/1122-ios-splash-launcher-template-sketch-freebie-resource.html)

 ## LICENSE
 FFLaunchImages is available under the [MIT](http://opensource.org/licenses/MIT) license.
 See the LICENSE file for more info.